$\mathbb{Q}$-curves, Hecke characters and some Diophantine equations: Construction of the Hecke character

 \section{Construction of the Hecke character}

-Let $\II_K$ denote the id\`ele group of $K$ and $\Cl(K)$ the class group of $K$.
-Fix for each prime $p$ an embedding $\Gal_{\Q_p} \hookrightarrow \Gal_\Q$.
-Class field theory relates characters of $\Gal_K$ with characters on the id\`ele group $\II_K$ (our characters will always be finite), hence we will denote by the same letter both incarnations of the same object (and hope there is no confusion on doing that).
+For a number field $L$, let $\II_L$ denote its id\`ele group and $\Cl(L)$ denote its class group.
+Class field theory relates finite characters of $\Gal_L$ with finite characters of the id\`ele group $\II_L$.
+We will make constant use of this relation, and will denote by the same letter both incarnations of the same object (and hope there is no confusion on doing that).

-If $N$ is a local field, local class field theory relates abelian extensions of $N$ with continuous characters $\phi$ of $N^\times$.
-Furthermore, the ramification information is encoded in the restriction of $\phi$ to $\Om^\times$ (the ring of integers of $N $).
-Let $L$ be a global field.
-From the short exact sequence